PacktPublishing/Guide-to-NoSQL-with-Azure-Cosmos-DB/README.md

 * Learning Azure Cosmos DB [[Packt]](https://www.packtpub.com/big-data-and-business-intelligence/learning-azure-cosmos-db#utm_source=github&utm_medium=repository&utm_campaign=9781788476171) [[Amazon]](https://www.amazon.com/dp/1788476174)

 ## Get to Know the Authors
-**Gastón C. Hillar**
-Gastón C. Hillar is Italian and has been working with computers since he was 8 years old.
+**Gastón C. Hillar** is Italian and has been working with computers since he was 8 years old.
 Gaston has a bachelor's degree in computer science (graduated with honors) and an MBA.
 He is an independent consultant, a freelance author, and a speaker.
 He was a senior contributing editor at Dr. Dobb's Journal and has written more than a